petikoczkas/Flutter-cocktail-finder-app/README.md

 # Flutter app

-Cocktail finder app
+Cocktail finder app.
 Data stored in Firebase and the used api was thecocktaildb.